jace-ys/lab-automation/services/tecan-spark-relay/README.md

 To implement new protocols that the `service.tecan-spark-relay` should handle, follow these steps:

-- Create a new directory for your protocol under [`Methods`](Methods)
+- Create a new directory for your protocol under [`Protocols`](Protocols)
-- Create a `Method.cs` file and write your implementation for the abstract class [`SparkMethod`](Methods/Registry.cs)
+- Create a `Protocol.cs` file and write your implementation for the abstract class [`Protocol`](Protocols/Protocol.cs)
 - Create a `Method.xml` file, containing a templated version of the method XML that your protocol should generate.
 One way to get started with this is to create a dummy version using the SparkControl Method Editor software, then use the `./bin/Release/TecanSpark.exe run export` utility to export it as an XML file.
-You can then edit this XML file accordingly such that it can be templated by your custom method in `Method.cs`.
+You can then edit this XML file accordingly such that it can be templated with the protocol's spec.
-- Add your method to the [`Registry`](Methods/Registry.cs)
+- Add your method to the [`Registry`](Protocols/Registry.cs)